Stupid simple ways to keep your acrylic paint from drying too quickly and get better, more magical blends.

 Accepting defeat, you decide to enhance the blending of your background color only to discover your previous layer has dried giving your new layer nothing to blend with.
 Argh!!!

-As it turns out, there are five easy ways to elongate the drying time -aka the open time – for your acrylic paints which include:
+In this blog post, we’ll explore the five easy ways to elongate the drying time -aka the open time – for your acrylic paints which include:

 - Using a wet palette